adithya1012/Ozwel-AI-Embed/Embd_Chatbot_adithya/chatbot/README.md

 2. **As a standalone application**:
    - Host the files on a web server
-   - Ensure proper CORS configuration for OpenAI API calls
+   - Ensure proper CORS configuration for Ozwell AI API calls
    - Configure the parent-child communication as needed

 ## Dependencies

 - **@modelcontextprotocol/sdk**: For MCP client functionality
-- **OpenAI**: For enhanced AI responses (optional)
+- **Ozwell AI**: For enhanced AI responses (optional)
 - **Modern browser**: Supports ES modules and PostMessage API

 ## Customization